aretext/aretext/docs/customization.md

         mode: terminal  # or "silent" or "insert" or "fileLocations"
 ```

 After restarting the editor, the new command will be available in the command menu.
-Selecting the new command will launch a shell (configured by the `$SHELL` environment variable) and execute the shell comand (in this case, echoing "hello world").
+Selecting the new command will launch a shell (configured by the `$SHELL` environment variable) and execute the shell command (in this case, echoing "hello world").

 The "mode" parameter controls how aretext handles the command's input and output.
 There are four modes: